-For us there was no way for other option that coming here on the ancient 1912 wooden train.
+For us, there was no way for other option than coming here on the ancient 1912 wooden train.
 The route is only 27km but the landscapes you will see are well worth to pay the extra than if taking the cheaper option, the bus.
 It is a very scenic route along plantations of olive, almonds, oranges, lemons and many more; small villages, forests and the mountains.
 You can be at either end of the carriages on the little balcony for better views and pictures, but also you will get the chance to grab the best pictures when the train stops and you can go out for few minutes on the highest point with views over whole Soller below.

 Linking both Soller and Puerto Soller is the 1913 wooden trams.
 But honestly, this is something we did not take and instead took a taxi for just one quarter of the price the tram would have been.

 Since Soller is a small town, it won’t take you longer than 3 hours already including time for lunch or coffee, giving you still plenty of time for Puerto Soller where to enjoy the beach and the beautiful promenade and views.

 Looking for a place to eat can also be challenging.
 Either overpriced or they are full, but if you are on a budget it could be optional you consider bringing food with you as we did.
 Being 4 of us that would have cost a lot for perhaps something not even good as unfortunately many of those restaurants are living from the tourists and quality tend to be second while price first in importance.

 For more information about the city visit Wikipedia and Wikitravel sites.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

 What to see and do in Soller